sharkymark/v2-templates/pod-with-code-server/README.md

 1. Clone source code repo
 1. Download, install and start latest code-server (VS Code-in-a-browser)
 1. Download, install and start file-browser to show the contents of the `/home/coder` as a `coder_app` and web icon
+1. Add the Access URL and user's Coder session token in the workspace to use the Coder CLI

 ### Images/languages to choose from
 1. NodeJS